-- To promote the on-going assessment of need by taking into account pupils' attainments and prior knowledge through reports, assessments and observations. - Will promote strategies, methodologies and task related differentiation within the subject.
+To promote the on-going assessment of need by taking into account pupils' attainments and prior knowledge through reports, assessments and observations.

-Classroom teacher:
+Subject teacher:

-The classroom teacher has direct responsibility for the levels of differentiation that are used in the classroom.
-Good practice in the area of differentiation will require that teachers will:
+The classroom teacher has direct responsibility for the adaptive teaching/differentiation that are used in their classroom.